I. Morphology and Anatomy (Terms of Form)

 - Emphasis on cream, grass, and fresh butter.
 A hedonistic profile.

-- Aged Style
+- Aged (Archive) Style

 - Eggs aged 21+ days.
 Complex notes of cellar, old paper, and deep sulfur.